carbonplan/offsets-db-data/docs/data-access.md

 # Access OffsetsDB Data

 OffsetsDB provides a detailed view of carbon offset credits and projects.
 You can access the data in various formats or directly through Python using our data package.
+By downloading or accessing the OffsetsDB data archives, you agree to the [Terms of Data Access](TERMS-OF-DATA-ACCESS.md).

 ## CSV & Parquet Zipped Files